 - 3. Check fit of the pitman shaft in the bushing in side cover.
 If bushing is worn, side cover must be replaced as bushing is not serviced separately. - 4.
 Inspect the worm and nut balls and the grooves of worm and nut for damage or excessive wear.
 Replace parts as necessary. - 5.
 Inspect teeth of ball nut and pitman shaft for pitting or scoring which would require replacement of nut or pitman shaft.
 Inspect pitman shaft bushing for excessive wear or scoring.
 If necessary, remove pitman shaft bushing and install a new bushing with Remover and Replacer J-8810 and Drive Handle J-8092.
-See Figure 8-15. - 6.
+See Figure 8-14. - 6.
 Check pitman shaft surface for wear or scoring, then check fit of pitman shaft lash adjuster and shim in the slot in end of pitman shaft by inserting feeler gauge between the head of screw and bottom of slot.
 Adjuster must be free to turn and end play should not exceed .002".
 If end play exceeds .002" install proper shim.
-The shims are available in four different thicknesses .063", .065", .067", and .069". - 7.
-Check ball guides for damage and replace if necessary.
+The shims are available in four different thicknesses - .063", .065", .067", and .069".